surge-synthesizer/surge/doc/Surge Architecture.md

 SurgeGUIEditor collaborates with the Parameter set as outlined above.

-Critically, it also has an ::idle thread which allows parameter changes from outside the UI (like those delivered by the host) to be reflected in the UI.
+Critically, it also has an ::idle thread which allows parameter changes from outside of the UI (like those delivered by the host) to be reflected in the UI.

 # Voices and MPE